 How to Make it Work

 To make staff schedule management work, technology, and good policies need to be put in place.
-Technology, like Zuus Dynamic Scheduling, allow for available shifts to be posted so employees can make easy swaps.
+Technology, like Zuus Dynamic Scheduling, allows available shifts to be posted so employees can make easy swaps.
 This is increasingly valuable in areas where Predictive Scheduling laws are in place or likely to go into effect.

 These tools must also keep you within labor compliance laws, so auditing tools must be available to ensure overtime wages are paid when appropriate but aren’t having a negative impact on labor costs.
 Furthermore, technology can help you see where you are under or over staffing and that profitability goals are still being met.

-Finally, policies must be put in place, communicated and enforced so that employees schedules stay fair and legally compliant.
+Finally, policies must be put in place, communicated, and enforced so that employees schedules stay fair and legally compliant.